 |Nanoflow||A data source that runs a selected nanoflow and displays a return value.
 For more information on the nanoflow source, see Nanoflow Source.|

 |Listen to widget||A data source that allows a data view to display detailed information on an object in the list widget on the same page.
 For more information on listen to widget source, see Listen To Widget Source.|

-This property determines how input widgets are rendered if they are read-only.
+This property determines how input elements are rendered if they are read-only.

 |Text||The widget is replaced by a textual representation of the value.|

 With this property, you can specify the position of the input widget labels inside the data view.
-If the orientation is horizontal, the labels will be placed next to the input widgets.
-If the orientation is vertical, the labels will be placed above the input widgets.
+If the orientation is horizontal, the labels will be placed next to the input elements.
+If the orientation is vertical, the labels will be placed above the input elements.

 If the form orientation is set to horizontal, this property can be used to specify the width of the input widget labels inside the data view.
 The width is specified using column weights from the Bootstrap grid system.
 For more details, see Layout Grid.

 With this property, you can specify whether you want the footer of the data view to be visible.
 The footer of nested data views is always invisible, regardless of the value of this property.